ページタイトル

 President and Representative Director

 To enact innovation in this constantly evolving society where globalization has spread, each and every employee must understand about diversity and inclusion and embrace the values and experience that each has.
-To realize our goal of becoming a company that embraces diversity such that all employees can energetically engage in their work, we will establish a Diversity, Equity, and Inclusion Office, and continue to deepen and accelerate our initiatives.
+To realize our goal of becoming a company that embraces diversity such that all employees can energetically engage in their work, we continue to deepen and accelerate our initiatives.

 Management System